AnanSa01/the_final_project/README.md

 Welcome to the Otaku House Automation Suite!
 This project provides a comprehensive suite for automating the testing of Trello's UI and API functionalities.
 Leveraging industry-standard tools, this suite ensures that Trello's key features are both stable and performant.

 🔑 Features
-UI Automation: Automate and validate Trello's user interface using Selenium WebDriver.
+UI Automation: Automate and validate Otaku House user interface using Selenium WebDriver.
-API Testing: Perform in-depth testing of Trello's API endpoints with the Requests library.
+API Testing: Perform in-depth testing of Otaku House's API endpoints with the Requests library.
 Integrated Reporting: Generate detailed test reports with the Allure framework.
 Jira Integration: Seamlessly manage and track test issues using Jira.
 🎯 Test Scope
-UI Tests: Ensure the core functionalities of Trello’s UI are working as expected.
+UI Tests: Ensure the core functionalities of Otaku House’s UI are working as expected.
 API Tests: Validate critical Trello API endpoints for accuracy and performance.
 Combined Tests: Demonstrate integration and interaction between UI and API tests.
 🛠 Setup Instructions